exercism/python/exercises/concept/secrets/.docs/instructions.md

 ## 5. Create a function combiner

 Implement `secret_combine`.
-It should return a function which takes one argument and applies to it the two functions passed in to `secret_combine` in order.
+It should return a lambda which takes one argument and applies to it the two functions passed in to `secret_combine` in order.

 ```python
 >>> multiply = secret_multiply(7)